domwashburn/postcss-parent-selector/README.md

 {selector: 'div.parent-class'}
 ```

-The `ignoredSelector` option takes an array value that contains all selectors that should not be prefixed by given `selector` (see above).
+The `ignoredSelectors` option takes an array value that contains all selectors that should not be prefixed by given `selector` (see above).
 ```js
 // element
 {ignoredSelectors: ['.do-not-prefix-me']}